AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 My take away here is that the Vice President of Community - a person who's job should involve _dealing with the community_ doesn't think this is important enough to attend.
 While I've worked with Cesar in my role as a moderator, this is just making Cesar the car salesman that has to
 "talk with the manager about your offer".
-It's a way for the company to drag this out and a way to make a the real decisions without moderation input.
+It's a way for the company to drag this out and a way to make the real decisions without moderation input.
 I fully expect to hear from the community representatives that Cesar liked a proposal but the VP did not but that the VP wasn't around to discuss why not.
 I'd love to be proven wrong on that though.